 Most cabins have 10-12 campers and two college-age counselors.
 We work hard to place campers in cabins where we think they will thrive; this includes connecting first time campers with other first timers and with returners who will pull them right into the fun of Camp.

-If they’re the same age and gender – and they both request to be together – we’ll do our best.
+If they’re the same age and they both request to be together, we’ll do our best.
 In general, we work hard to place campers in cabins with other campers and staff members with whom we think they will thrive.

 Virtually all of our American staff grew up with us as campers.
-In addition, we have counselors and other staff from Israel, Aruba, South Africa, Mexico, Uganda, Australia, Netherlands, Colombia, Ukraine, and other places around the globe.
+In addition, we have counselors and other staff from Israel, South Africa, Mexico, Uganda, Netherlands, Colombia, and other places around the globe.

-More than half of our families receive financial support in order to send children to Camp Havaya; many of these families have two parents with professional positions who, quite simply, can’t afford Camp without some help.
+Nearly half of our families receive financial support in order to send children to Camp Havaya; many of these families have two parents with professional positions who, quite simply, can’t afford Camp without some help.
 Our financial aid committee works hard to try and guarantee, when possible, that no camper is turned away from Camp for financial reasons.
-Financial aid applications must be postmarked by February 28, 2021; for more information (even after that date), please contact us.
+Financial aid applications must be postmarked by January 31, 2024; for more information (even after that date), please contact us.

 Kids love the food at Camp!
 Why?
 It’s not just because we don’t serve bug juice.
 It’s because we’re committed to serving food that is fresh, varied, and full of flavor.
-Our menus have been reviewed by a nutritionist to ensure they are healthy and well-balanced.
+And summer after summer, our food is ranked among the best at any Jewish camp in North America!
 All of our food is kosher and we have plentiful vegetarian food as well as vegan, lactose free, and gluten free options.
 (In a commitment to the environment, we generally serve meat no more than five times per week.)
 We strive to run a nut-free program and we work closely with families to accommodate other food allergies and needs.
 Check out our menu!

 We have two nurses on-site throughout the summer; many weeks we also have a doctor.
-Medication is distributed by our nurses; we work with Pack My Rx to provide pre-packaged pills for campers who take medication on a daily basis.
+Medication is distributed by our nurses; we work with an external service to provide pre-packaged pills for campers who take medication on a daily basis.
 If a camper needs to be taken out of Camp for medical care, we are 20 minutes from an urgent care and 35 minutes from the hospital.

 We have campers from across North America and the world!
 If you’re a plane ride away, we’ll meet your child at the airport.
 (And we even provide travel subsidies … and free airfare for most first time campers.)
 If you live within driving distance, we may offer bus service from your area.